AugurProject/augur.js-docs/source/includes/_typeDefinitions.md

 * **`outcome`** (number|null) Market Outcome with which the token is associated (if any).
 * **`isInternalTransfer`** (boolean) Whether the transfer was a trade/order transaction.

+<a name="AggregatedTradingPosition"></a>
+### AggregatedTradingPosition  (Object)

+#### **Properties:**
+* **`realized`** (string) Profit a user made for total historical positions which have _since been closed_ in a market outcome (i.e., `realized` is accrued profit for Shares a user previously owned).
+* **`unrealized`** (string) Percent profit a user would have on just their current `netPosition` if they were to close it at the last price for that Market Outcome.
+The last price is the most recent price paid by anyone trading on that Outcome.
+* **`total`** (string) `unrealized` plus `realized` (i.e., is the profit a user made on previously owned Shares in a Market Outcome, plus what they could make if they closed their current `netPosition` in that Outcome).
+* **`unrealizedCost`** (string) Amount of ETH a user paid to open their current net position in that Market Outcome.
+This is a cashflow amount that the user remitted based on Share price not trade price.
+For example, if a user opens a short position for one Share in a YesNo Market at a trade price of 0.2, then the unrealized cost is `MarketMaxPrice=1.0 - TradePrice=0.2 --> SharePrice=0.8 * 1 share --> UnrealizedCost=0.8`.
+In Categorical Markets, the user may pay Shares of other Outcomes in lieu of ETH, which doesn't change the calculation for `unrealizedCost`, but it does mean that (in a Categorical Market) `unrealizedCost` may be greater than the actual ETH a user remitted.
+* **`realizedCost`** (string) Amount of ETH a user paid for the total historical cost to open all positions which have _since been closed_ for that Market Outcome. (ie., `realizedCost` is accrued cost for Shares a user previously owned). `realizedCost` is a cashflow amount that the user remitted based on Share price not trade price).
+* **`totalCost`** (string) `unrealizedCost` plus `realizedCost` (i.e., `totalCost` is the cashflow amount the user remitted, based on Share price not trade price, for all shares they ever bought in this Market Outcome).
+* **`realizedPercent`** (string) Percent profit a user made for total historical positions which have _since been closed_ in a market outcome (i.e., `realizedPercent` is accrued profit percent for Shares a user previously owned). `realizedPercent` is `realized` divided by `realizedCost`.
+* **`unrealizedPercent`** (string) Percent profit a user would have on just their current `netPosition` if they were to close it at the last price for that Market Outcome.
+The last price is the most recent price paid by anyone trading on that Outcome. `unrealizedPercent` is `Unrealized` divided by `unrealizedCost`.
+* **`totalPercent`** (string) `total` divided by `totalCost` (i.e., `totalPercent` is the total/final percent profit a user would make if they closed their `netPosition` at the last price).
+In other words, TotalProfitPercent is what `realizedPercent` _would become_ if the user closed their `netPosition` at the last price.
+* **`unrealizedRevenue`** (string) amount of ETH a user would receive for their current `netPosition` if they were to close that position at the last price for that Market Outcome.
+The last price is the most recent price paid by anyone trading on that Outcome.
+For example if a user has a long position of 10 Shares in a YesNo market, and the last price is 0.75, then `NetPosition=10 * LastPrice=0.75 --> UnrealizedRevenue=7.5`.
+* **`unrealizedRevenue24hAgo`** (string) Same as `unrealizedRevenue`, but calculated using the last trade price from 24 hours ago, as if the user held this position constant for the past 24 hours.
+But, if the user (further) opened their current position within the past 24 hours, then the price at which the position was opened is used instead of the actual last trade price from 24 hours ago.
+* **`unrealizedRevenue24hChangePercent`** (string) Percent change in `unrealizedRevenue` from 24 hours ago.
+* **`frozenFunds`** (string) ETH that a user has given up (locked in escrow or given to a counterparty) to obtain their current position.

 <a name="AugurEventLog"></a>
 ### AugurEventLog  (Object)